flugg/laravel-responder/readme.md

 }
 ```

-This method returns an instance of `\Illuminate\Http\JsonResponse` and will transform and serialize the data.
-The first argument is the transformation data.
+This method returns an instance of `\Illuminate\Http\JsonResponse` and will transform and serialize the data before wrapping it in a JSON response.

-#### Setting Transformation Data
+#### Setting Data

+The first argument of the `success` method is the transformation data.
 The transformation data will be transformed if a transformer is set, and must be one of the following types:

 ##### Eloquent Model